gujord/OpenAPI-MCP/README.md

 ## Features

 - **Dynamic Endpoint Generation:** Loads OpenAPI specifications (JSON/YAML) to extract API endpoint details automatically.
-- **Multiple Output Formats:** JSON, YAML, XML, and Markdown outputs are supported.
+- **JSON-RPC 2.0 Compliance:** All responses conform to the JSON-RPC 2.0 standard, with a top-level `server_name` field for seamless integration.
-- **Error & Help Documentation:** Detailed messages provided for missing parameters or unknown endpoints.
+- **Error & Help Documentation:** Detailed messages are provided for missing parameters or unknown endpoints.
-- **Authentication Support:** Direct access tokens and OAuth client_credentials authentication are supported.
+- **Authentication Support:** Supports both direct access tokens and OAuth client_credentials authentication.
-- **LLM Integration via MCP:** Endpoints are registered as callable tools for direct invocation by LLMs.
+- **LLM Integration via MCP:** Endpoints are registered as callable tools, enabling direct invocation by LLMs.
+This generic MCP server output is compatible with integrations like cursor and windsurf.

 ## Prerequisites